HishamJaffar98/Block-Breaker/README.md

 # Block-Breaker
-A synthwave themed 2D Arkanoid game built in Unity using C#, FL Studio (For music edits)
+A synthwave themed 2D Arkanoid game built in Unity using C# and Audacity (*for audio editing*).

 # Project Structure
 This repository consists of four folders:-